 To book an appointment, please contact us on email@example.com

-It is common practice to use Excel to manage systematic reviews.
+It is common practice to use Excel and Reference Management Software to manage systematic reviews.

 The EPPI Centre have created specific software for systematic reviewing which individuals can subscribe to (the cost is not prohibitive).

 There is also free alternative: Rayyan http://rayyan.qcri.org/